Ana-Mirza/REST-API-Client-Application/README.md

 the session cookies and JWT token so that access to the library is no more available.

+## Json Parsing Library
+For Json parsing, I used the library parson.h since the client was implemented in c.
+In order to convert the user input from stdin string to json, a JSON_Value was created, and using the json_object_set_string() function from the library, build the json string by placing each key with its value.
+The final json string was obtained through the function json_serialize_to_string().

+In order to print the json output from the server regarding the books, json_parse_string() was used to parse the response from the server and get a JSON_Value which was used in the function json_serialize_to_string_pretty() to make it more readable.

 ## Additional Error Cases
 The user can receive an error in the following situations: